Hoosier-IT/playlistai/README.md

   - LLM API URL
   - Home Assistant Long‑Lived Access Token
   - Host music folder path
+  - Home Assistant WebSocket URL (for add‑on mode)
+- Auto‑detects whether you’re running **standalone Music Assistant (REST API)** or the **Home Assistant add‑on (WebSocket API)**.
+- Caches the chosen mode after the first successful call for speed and reliability.
-- Generates a Flask app inside the container
+- Generates a Flask app inside the container.
-- Binds your host music folder into `/data/music` inside the container
+- Binds your host music folder into `/data/music` inside the container.
 - Starts a systemd service at:
   `http://<CT_IP>:5000/generate`